brugr9/Heartbeat/README.md

 ## 2. Unreal Engine

+That's how this project was created.
+It is assumed that UE Plugin "Integration Tool" was purchased or installed respectively.

 ### 2.1.
 Install Plugin

-1. Purchase UE Plugin "Integration Tool"
-2. Open a new UE Project named, e.g., "Heartbeat"
-3. Activate Plugin "Integration Tool"
-4. Restart Project "Heartbeat"

 ![ScreenshotPlugin](Doc/ScreenshotPlugin.jpg)
 *Fig. 2.1.: Unreal Engine Editor with Plugin "Integration Tool"*

 ### 2.2.
 NNG Subscription

-That's how the map `Map_PSL_Demo` and the actor `BP_PSL_Demo` were created:
+1. Open a new UE Project named, e.g., "Heartbeat"
+2. Activate Plugin "Integration Tool"
+3. Restart Project "Heartbeat"

-1. From `Engine > Plugins > Integration Tool Content > Demo > Blueprints` copy `BP_CubeGreen` to the project's Content folder, rename the Blueprint to `BP_PSL_Demo` and `Edit ...` the same:
+4. From `Engine > Plugins > Integration Tool Content > Demo > Blueprints` copy `BP_CubeGreen` to the project's Content folder, rename the Blueprint to `BP_PSL_Demo` and `Edit ...` the same:
    * 1. Change Actor-Component `Cube > Materials > Element 0` to `WidgetMaterial_X`
    * 2. Change Actor-Component `TextRender > Text > Text Render Color` to red
    * 3. Delete Actor-Component `Subscriber_C` and its related nodes in the `Event Graph`